Arad ostraca: Ostracon 1

 The Kittim were Greek mercenaries, probably from Cyprus and the Aegean islands, employed by Judah to defend the southern frontier.

 Ostracon 3

 Nadav Na'aman translates the text as follows:

+Na'aman has also deciphered and translated the reverse side of the ostracon as follows:

+Ostracon 7

+Seems to refer to Eliashib offering presents for the Kittim on the eve of the celebration of the day of the new moon.

 Ostracon 16

 The ostracon is inscribed both on the front and on the back (recto and verso).
 The frontside reads: